 Zion National Park

 Zion National Park, Utah

 From Zion, make your way to Page, Arizona.
 We stopped along the way and stayed overnight at Country Rose RV Park & Campground in Fredonia, AZ.
 Be aware that Arizona does not observe daylight savings, so there may be some shift in time when traveling over the border.
 Once in Page, the top attractions of the area are Horseshoe Bend, the Glen Canyon Recreation Area, Lake Powell, and Antelope Canyon.
 Upper Antelope Canyon is best known for its dramatic light beams, though this depends on time of day, while the Lower Canyon is better noted for its color and narrow passageway.
 The Lower is also cheaper and usually less crowded.
-Both are only accessible with a Navajo guide.
-For the Lower, tours can be booked right from the parking lot when you arrive, though you might want to book in advance during busy season.
-While it might seem like a tourist trap, it is truly astonishing to meander through the winding sandstone, finding unique shapes and rays of light at every turn.
+Both are only accessible with a Navajo guide on a tour that must be booked in advance.
+While it might seem like a bit of a tourist trap at first, it is truly astonishing to meander through the winding sandstone, finding unique shapes and rays of light at every turn.